Justadudeinspace/The_Root_Repo/README.md

 - edl - A shell based program for accessing the exploit in Qualcomm Devices through edl mode.

-- Bugjaeger Premium (adb & fastboot) - An Android app for running adb & fastboot commands in an Android to Android tethered environment.
+<a href="https://github.com/topjohnwu/Magisk">Bugjaeger Premium</a> (adb & fastboot) - An Android app for running adb & fastboot commands in an Android to Android tethered environment.

 # Rooting Apps
 Android 6+

-<a href="https://github.com/topjohnwu/Magisk">Magisk</a> is a suite of open source software for customizing Android, supporting devices higher than Android 6.0.
+<a href="https://mega.nz/file/yZsVWSpZ#Z7A-4J0syDe30-5VpPKahp4an7GN4s4LclPLO_3Y9_I">Magisk</a> is a suite of open source software for customizing Android, supporting devices higher than Android 6.0.

 Some highlight features:
 - MagiskSU: Provide root access for applications